top of page

 Overall, WIC is dedicated to promoting and supporting breastfeeding as a healthy choice for both mothers and infants.

-Some local WIC offices are staffed with an IBCLC.
-Normally these offices are in major metro areas.
-Smaller communities have acccess to a data base kept in the state offices of IBLC's who have signed up to assist with advanced issues if an office does not have an assigend IBCLC.
+Some local WIC offices are staffed with an IBCLC (International Board Certified Lactation Consultant).
+Normally, these offices are in major metro areas.
+However, smaller communities have access to a database kept in the state offices.
+This database includes IBCLCs who have signed up to assist with advanced issues if an office does not have an assigned IBCLC.

-We at Babies Best Beginnings we are on the WIC provider list in Texas.
-If you ahve met with a WIC counsleor and still believe you are having difficulty please reach out.
+At Babies Best Beginnings, we are proud to be on the WIC provider list in Texas.
+If you have met with a WIC counselor and still believe you are having difficulty, please reach out.
+We are here to help you navigate your breastfeeding journey.

-*information directly provided form WIC website for accuracy.
+Information directly provided from the WIC website for accuracy.

 Recent Posts